Measurement levels refer to different types of variables

 - dichotomous variables are treated differently from all other variables but classical measurement levels fail to distinguish them;

 - metric variables (interval and ratio) are always treated identically;

 - categorical variables (nominal and ordinal) are sometimes treated similarly and sometimes not.

 Because of these reasons, we think the classification below is much more helpful.

 Measurement Levels - Modern Approach

-- Dichotomous variables are variables that have precisely two distinct values.
-It is useful to distinguish dichotomous variables as a separate measurement level because they require different analytical procedures than other variables, such as SPSS Independent Samples T Test and SPSS Binomial Test.
+Dichotomous variables have precisely two distinct values.
+Typical examples are sex, owning a car or carrying HIV.
+It is useful to distinguish dichotomous variables as a separate measurement level because they require different analyses than other variables: